Tuesday, September 10, 2024

 A writer's retreat is a place where you can sit the the bar, supping wine and discussing the relative merits of Hamlet, Hornblower, and Harry Potter and no earnest grad student will derail the conversation with a Marxist critique or semiotic blither blather.

 What makes a great writer's retreat?
 It comes down to two things: the facilities and the company.
 The best place to find both?
 Probably some literary salon in Paris, London, or New York in the 1930s.
-But in Ontario in the 21 century, it is Brian Henry's annual retreat at the Briars in November.
+But in Ontario in the 21 century, it is Brian Henry's annual retreat at the Briars in the fall.

-(With all due respect to Brian's summer retreat in Algonquin Park, if I want endless grey-green forests and sunrises on still, misty, silent lakes disturbed only by the cry of a loon, I can write them myself, but I can't write a decent glass of Cabernet Sauvignon.
+(With all due respect to Brian's retreats in Algonquin Park, if I want endless grey-green forests and sunrises on still, misty, silent lakes disturbed only by the cry of a loon, I can write them myself, but I can't write a decent glass of Cabernet Sauvignon.
 The Briars has a well stocked bar with comfortable seating.
 Algonquin park has trees.)

 The Briars also has history, character, endless nooks and crannies where you can install yourself to write or to chat, as the mood takes you.
 There are even trees and grass and a lake outside, if you are into that sort of thing.
 It has good food and good wine.